Skip to main content

 • A lost filling, crown, or dental restoration causing significant discomfort or sensitivity

 If you are unsure whether your situation requires urgent attention, contacting a dental professional for advice is a sensible first step.
-Many clinics can provide telephone guidance to help you determine the most appropriate course of action.
+Many clinics, including those offering out-of-hours appointments in London, can provide telephone guidance to help you determine the most appropriate course of action.

 What to Do While Waiting for an Emergency Dental Appointment